 Two years later, in May 2001, there was an article on the Mail on Sunday describing a deal that could raise 500 million dollars by issuing bonds backed by the copyrights of his songs and those of the Beatles in what was described as the Holy Grail of showbiz bond deals.
 The story was later denied.

 However, every time good news came out, there was 10’000 bad news against him.
-For example: on January 6, 2002, The Sunday Times, published an article asserting Michael Jackson turned to his record company for a loan, borrowing 200 million dollars using the Beatles’ catalog as collateral, to fund his Neverland Ranch in California and make the album Invincible, released in September 2001.
+For example: on January 6, 2002, The Sunday Times published an article asserting Michael Jackson turned to his record company for a loan, borrowing 200 million dollars using the Beatles’ catalog as collateral, to fund his Neverland Ranch in California and make the album Invincible, released in September 2001.
 It was even suggested that he might face bankruptcy.
-The bullshit was so big that Sony had to publicly deny.
+The bullshit was so big that Sony had to deny it publicly.

-In reality, the effects of a possible bankruptcy were considered unappealing and reduced the attractiveness of a bond deal to potential investors sharply.
+In reality, the effects of a possible bankruptcy were considered unappealing and reduced a bond deal’s attractiveness to potential investors sharply.
 That’s what does it mean the use of BAD PRESS.
 David Pullman also pointed out that such transactions take many months to arrange and that Jackson’s need was probably more immediate.

 So, while The Bowie Bonds earned a triple-A bond rating from Moody’s, on September 29, 1999, Michael Jackson Publishing Trust opened a credit line initially of 30 million with the usual Bank of America: a traditional financial instrument loaded with massive interest and management costs.
 Surely it happened because he was entangled with too many intricate agreements with Sony and the bank.
 And his business management did not care to look for valid alternatives.

 But who had an interest in setting up this multiple news?
 Not MJ for sure.
-So, was it a case of intense verbal diarrhea coming from some executives mouths in charge to disclose messed up stories against him?
-The timeline was suspicious because reports used to come out just after or just before some update in the documents of the financial transactions.
+Was it a case of intense verbal diarrhea coming from some executives’ mouths in charge of disclosing messed up stories against him?
+The timeline was suspicious because reports used to come out just after or before some update in the financial transactions documents.
 And it was clear since 1995 that his 50% of Sony/ATV was pledged totally to BOA.

 The Sony/ATV loan went under consolidation and reinstated many times.
-Sony was co-guarantor – being the other company shareholder but never loaned directly any amount under the BOA facility.
-So the options are only two: messed up revelations were distributed on purpose or media is populated by a bunch of people not able and deliver decent job.
+Sony was co-guarantor – being the other company shareholder but never loaned directly under the BOA facility.
+So the options are only two: messed up revelations were distributed on purpose, or media is populated by a bunch of people not able and deliver a decent job.
 Saying that info was not verified is a euphemism.

-Eager to airing MJ dirty laundry, they filled pages and pages of their rags passing off as a jumbo loan nothing but an inter-creditor agreement related advances that generally record companies give to artists.
-It was a few million advance against the royalties over the merchandising.
-Usually, there is an advance over a royalty rate of X percent, if enough merchandising would be sold, it recoups the advance to pay themselves the advance, and then begin to get royalties.
-It this case, Sony Signatures claimed not to have recovered the advance, so they put themselves in a queue as a junior creditor with BOA.
+Eager to airing MJ dirty laundry, they filled pages and pages of their rags passing off like a jumbo loan nothing but an inter-creditor agreement related advances that generally record companies give to artists.
+It was a few million advances against the royalties over the merchandising.
+Usually, there is an advance over a royalty rate of X percent, if enough merchandising would be sold, it recoups the advance to pay themselves the advance and then begin to get royalties.
+In this case, Sony Signatures claimed not to have recovered the advance, so they put themselves in a queue as a junior creditor with BOA.
 The next blogs show it might be all these kinds of invoices that generated a debt toward Sony.